lexlapax/cgraveldb/README.md

 it sort of works right now..
-it's a very basic property graph.. there are no optimizations for queries yet
+it's a very basic property graph.. there are no optimizations for queries yet there is no write collision prevention, yet, so do writes serially (addvertex, addedge, deletevertex, deleteedge)

 just follow the graph_test.go - open a graph, add/delete vertices, add/delete edges, and query using edge following, e.g vertex.OutEdges() /vertex.InEdges() and edge.OutVertex(), edge.InVertex()..